stroebitzer/popcast/README.md

 ![Logo Image](popcastGIT.png)
 ### POPCAST
 The POPcast with Dan POP!
-Join host Dan “Pop” Papandrea as he has conversations with the fascinating people that are driving technology and thought leadership.
-We cover their personal stories and their journeys including their wins and losses to deep dive into what it is like to lead through technology and new ways of thinking.
-The POPCAST is one of the world's first open source podcast where some guests and questions are driven through community contributors.
+Join host Dan "Pop" Papandrea as he has conversations with the fascinating people that are driving technology and thought leadership.
+We cover their personal stories and journeys,including their wins and losses, to deep dive into what it is like to lead through technology and new ways of thinking.
+The POPCAST is one of the world's first open source podcast where guests and questions are often driven through community contributors.
+THE POPCAST Podcast is in no way affiliated with Sysdig (even though he loves his company very much)

 # POPCAST's MISSION
 The POPCAST's mission is to connect technical and thought leaders with the community and the audience that goes BEYOND JUST CODE.